Best Crypto Cards in Montenegro (2026)

 Annual FeeFree

 Our VerdictThe RedotPay Solana Card brings Solana ecosystem spending to 130M+ merchants worldwide.
-Launching with a limited 3% cashback promo (3 eligible transactions per day until Feb 28, 2026), it offers the same robust infrastructure as the standard RedotPay card wrapped in a Solana-native identity.
+It offers the same robust infrastructure as the standard RedotPay card with SOL as a natively supported spending asset.

-Solana-branded card design
++Solana-branded card design

-Apple Pay and Google Pay ready
++Apple Pay and Google Pay ready

-Same $1M daily limits as standard
++Same $1M daily limits as standard

 Crypto Card Regulation in Montenegro

 Montenegro's crypto regulation is developing alongside its EU accession process - the most advanced in the Western Balkans.
 The Central Bank of Montenegro (Centralna banka Crne Gore, CBCG) oversees monetary and financial stability but has limited tools since Montenegro does not issue its own currency (EUR adopted unilaterally).
-The CBCG has issued public warnings about crypto volatility and the risks of unregulated exchanges but has not imposed any ban on cryptocurrency ownership, trading, or use.

 Montenegro's permissive regulatory stance, SEPA membership, and advancing EU accession make it one of the easiest Balkan markets for crypto card usage.
 No restrictions exist on loading, spending, or receiving crypto card rewards.